Where can I camp?

 How can I get onto the Burrima Boardwalk?

-Where can I see the painted silo?
+Where can I see the painted water towers?

 The first water tower mural was painted by renowned Lightning Ridge artist, John Murray, in 2017.
 It is located at the Coonamble Sports Ground on Castlereagh Street, opposite the Coonamble Visitor Information and Exhibition Centre.